 The palace was built in a magnificent baroque style, with beautifully patterned walls and ornate moldings.
 The palace hosted concerts and literary soirees.
 Today, its artistic history lives on in the current use of the palace as part of the State Museum of the Theater and Musical Art.

 3. Palace of Versailles

-The palace is surrounded by a royal golden gate which was torn down during the French Revolution.
-A replica of the original 80m wrought iron and gold leaf gate was recently restored, and now welcomes visitors and tourists what was once Louis XVI’s home and power base.
+The palace is surrounded by a royal golden gate that was torn down during the French Revolution.
+A replica of the original 80m wrought iron and gold leaf gate was recently restored, and now welcomes visitors and tourists to what was once Louis XVI’s home and power base.

 4. Kensington Palace